 This dashboard does not represent the totality of COVID-19 related data or information used by public health officials.
 When submitting their Safe Start applications, counties provide additional information, including their ability to prevent or respond to outbreaks.
 The state is continuing to refine and update its systems for collecting, compiling and reporting data.
 This dashboard will link to those new systems when they are completed.
 Data displayed on individual county websites may be different due to differences in when they pull or post their data.
 The state Department of Health also reports COVID-19 data as of midnight the day prior.

 Dependent on the measure, data may be available at a county or regional level.
 When choosing a particular filter, that value will apply as you move from measure to measure.
 Change your view by clicking the menu on the left.

-January 20, 2021: Total case counts may include up to 280 duplicates.
-Negative test results data from November 21-30, 2020, and from January 2 through today, are incomplete.
-Thus, percent positivity (Testing Capacity tab) and case counts should be interpreted with caution.
-The COVID-19 Disease Activity tab is the most accurate representation of COVID activity and is updated daily as new cases are identified and duplicates are resolved.
+Thursday, January 21, 2021: Negative test results data from November 21-30, 2020, and from January 2 through today, are incomplete.
+Thus, the number of negative test results, testing rate, and percent positivity (Testing Capacity tab) should be interpreted with caution.

 For the current reopening phases by region, please see the latest Roadmap to Recovery Report.